oci-hpc/oci-hpc-runbook-StarCCM/Documentation/ResourceManager.md

 Select the stack that you created.
 In the "Terraform Actions" dropdown menu <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/tf_actions.png" height="20">, run terraform apply to launch the cluster and terraform destroy to delete it.

+## Access your cluster

-Once you have created your cluster, if you gave a valid URL for the STAR-CCM+ installation, no other action will be needed excfpet [running your jobs](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/blob/master/Documentation/STAR-CCM%2B.md#running-the-application).
+Once you have created your cluster, if you gave a valid URL for the STAR-CCM+ installation, no other action will be needed except [running your jobs](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/blob/master/Documentation/STAR-CCM%2B.md#running-the-application).

 Public IP addresses of the created machines can be found on the lower left menu under Outputs.